carpentries-lab/metagenomics-workshop/setup.md

 More information about these data will be presented in the [first episode of the Data processing and visualization for metagenomics lesson](https://carpentries-incubator.github.io/metagenomics/01-background-metadata/index.html).

-## Option B: Using the lessons on your local machine

-While not recommended, it is possible to work through the lessons on your local machine (i.e. without using AWS).
-To do this, you will need to install all of the software used in the workshop and obtain a copy of the dataset.
-Instructions for doing this are below.

-### Software

 #### Software for Bash: